paololais/rt1-assignment2-part1/README.md

     <node pkg="assignment_2_2024" type="user_input.py" name="user_input" output="screen" launch-prefix="lxterminal -e"/>
     <node pkg="assignment_2_2024" type="get_last_target_service.py" name="get_last_target_service" />
 ```
+By adding ' launch-prefix="lxterminal -e" ', the node set_target_client.py is launched in a different terminal to allow the user to easily set the target.

 ## `user_input.py` Node

 The `user_input.py` node is a key component of the system, enabling user interaction for setting and canceling goals for the robot, while also publishing the robot's position and velocity.
 The node performs the following functions: